- What is a backdoor?

 Many backdoors are just the result of human error.
 When a developer leaves a weak point in their internet security systems, it can go undetected for a long time.
 If bad actors find the flaw first, they can use it as a backdoor to the operating system or application.

 While most backdoor attacks involve hackers gaining remote access to networks and devices through software flaws, it’s also possible to include hardware backdoors in the physical structure of a device.
 A good example is the Clipper chip that the NSA proposed.
-However, this approach is high risk for a cybercriminal, as it requires physical access to a targeted device.
+However, this approach is high risk for a cybercriminal because it requires physical access to a targeted device.

 Is a backdoor attack classified as a trojan?

-A backdoor attack is not always a trojan, but it can be.
+A backdoor attack is not classified as a trojan.
 Trojans are pieces of malware that install themselves covertly, hiding inside another piece of software.
 If you download free programs or applications — especially those hosted on disreputable or high-risk sites — they may come bundled with trojans.

 Backdoor attacks that rely on malware can often use trojan attacks as a delivery mechanism.
 However, the term “backdoor attack” is wide-ranging, so this is just one strategy.